oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 #include <adc-lib.h>
 #include <adc-lib-100m14b4cha.h>
 ```
-You may also need to specify the path to these headers when compiling (-I option for gcc).
+You may also need to specify the path to these headers when compiling (`-I` option for gcc).
 These are located inside your build directory at `$BUILD_DIR/adc-lib/lib`.
 Finally you want to tell gcc to load the library using the `-ladc` option.

+The Documentation for adc-lib was provided in html format in this repository to avoid having to build it from sources.

 ### ZIO device ID